Menopause and HRT Information

 Can be delivered via tablets, patches (only if in combination with oestrogen) or via the intrauterine system (Mirena).

-Can be delivered via gel (or very occasionally an implant).
-There is no licensed form of testosterone for women in the UK at present so we either use very small doses of the licensed male preparations or Androfeme1 which is licensed for women in Australia.
+Can be delivered via cream or gel (or very occasionally an implant).
+There is no licensed form of testosterone for women in the UK at present so we either use very small doses of the licensed male preparations or Androfeme cream which is licensed for women in Australia and imported to the UK via special licence.

 Compounded bioidentical versus regulated body identical HRT